 A variety of positions are available, including several that may not require any previous experience.
 Medical professionals are required to be licensed and most require a minimum of two years’ experience.
 Medical and mariner applicants should be ready to provide copies of current, relevant licenses and certificates.

 For all positions, Mercy Ships has set a minimum and maximum commitment, ranging from two weeks to three years.

 Foundations of Mercy Ships is a 3-day course held at the Mercy Ships International Support Center in Texas three times per year.

 Introduction to Mercy Ships is a weekend course held in the Netherlands 2-3 times per year.

-Offered three times a year, On Boarding is a 5-week training program followed by a 3-week practicum to prepare new crew and staff for their time of service with Mercy Ships.
+Offered four times a year, On Boarding is a 5-week training program followed by a 3-week practicum to prepare new crew and staff for their time of service with Mercy Ships.
 Completion is required for all crew serving 12 or more months on board, but is open to all volunteers.